sebmartin/xETL/README.md

-# mETL
+# 🙅‍♂️ETL
-A small, basic ETL library for local processing.
+An orchestation library for sequencing executions.. but don't call it an ETL.